 Your integrity and how we handle your personal information is important to us.
-GDPR (General Data Protection Regulation) enters into force the 25th May 2018 to all citizens of the EU.
+The GDPR (General Data Protection Regulation) entered into force in May 2018 applying to all citizens of the EU.
 To make you feel safe with us handling your personal information we would like to explain how we work with it.

 Our work with the GDPR already started in 2016, we have analyzed and charted the flow of personal data, made technical changes to the service, established new routines within the company to handle requests and questions related to personal data and ensured there are binding and legally adequate data processing agreements with our external service providers.

 We view the work with GDPR-compliance as an ongoing procedure and we keep data protection in mind in our development.
 We do this to ensure that DigiExam’s services are always in line with any legal requirements concerning the processing of personal data, and to make GDPR-compliance as easy as possible for our customers.

 We use your personal information in order to provide the service of doing exams and tests digitally.